smc395/dragonhacks16/README.md

 ##visual-recognition-nodejs-master
 contains the source code to develop an application for Watson using an example app.js file.
 Follow the README to get started in this folder.
 Application name is in manifest.yml.
-Credentials to IBM Bluemix: smc395 at drexel email, dragonhacks2016